PacktPublishing/Building-RESTful-Web-Services-with-DOTNET-Core/Chapter05/Readme.md

  3. Showing logging using middleware

 ### Instructions to use the code examples ###
-Refer following detailed instructions to start with code-examples of this chapter:
+Refer the following detailed instructions to start with code-examples of this chapter:

 #### Installation of Visual Studio ####
-To run these code-examples you need to instal Visual Studio 2017 Update 3 or later (preferred IDE), to do so, follow these instructions:
+To run these code-examples, you need to install Visual Studio 2017 Update 3 or later (preferred IDE); to do so, follow these instructions:

  1. Download Visual Studio 2018 from download link mentioned with installation instructions: https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio
  2. Follow the installation instructions mentioned thereon.